TexTailor: Inference-Time Textual Guidance Tailoring for Multimodal Diffusion Transformers: Systematic Analysis of Block-wise Interactions

-\textbf{Disabling textual conditions is more disruptive than removing specific blocks.} Fig.~\ref{fig:sub_color_disable}, ~\ref{fig:sub_spatial_disable} and~\ref{fig:sub_amount_remove} reveal that disabling textual conditions, especially in the earlier blocks ($0-20$), causes a more pronounced degradation in the synthesis performance compared to merely removing specific blocks.
+\myparagraph{Observations 2: Disabling textual conditions is more disruptive than removing specific blocks.} Fig.~\ref{fig:analysis_sd35} (middle) and Fig.~\ref{fig:analysis_flux} (middle) reveal that disabling textual conditions, especially in the earlier blocks ($0-20$), causes a more pronounced degradation in the synthesis performance compared to merely removing specific blocks.
 That is, textual conditions play a crucial role in guiding the models' generative process.
-Moreover, the results of disabling late blocks are less detrimental to the overall performance, particularly the CLIP Score, suggesting that these blocks are specialized in refining details and the core semantics are rendered by the earlier blocks.
+Moreover, we can see that the results of disabling conditions of late blocks are less detrimental to the overall performance, particularly the CLIP Score, suggesting that these blocks are specialized in refining details and the core semantics are rendered by the earlier blocks.
+Interestingly, we observe that \textit{disabling} in the dual-stream part of FLUX causes larger degradation.
+In contrast, Qwen Image is more robust, whose performance is mainly affected by the first and last few layers, while disruptions in intermediate layers can be mitigated by later modules.

-\textbf{Enhancing textual conditions on certain blocks could improve the synthesis performance.} Fig.~\ref{fig:sub_color_enhance}, ~\ref{fig:sub_spatial_enhance} and~\ref{fig:sub_amount_enhance} show the enhancing results.
+\myparagraph{Observations 3: Enhancing textual conditions on certain blocks could improve the synthesis performance.} Fig.~\ref{fig:analysis_sd35} (bottom) and Fig.~\ref{fig:analysis_flux} (bottom) show the enhancing results.
 Though the simple $\times2$ operation may not yield optimal results, enhancing textual conditions on certain blocks can improve the synthesis performance.
-Remarkably, for color and spatial attributes, all models show performance improvements compared with the original baseline, despite Qwen Image showing less improvement due to its strong baseline.
-In contrast, the amount attribute shows different block sensitivity, and enhancement brings limited improvement, likely due to MMDiT models’ inherent difficulty in understanding quantity.
-Interestingly, different blocks seem to reflect a preference for certain semantic attributes, \emph{e.g.,} earlier blocks improve color and spatial attributes, while enhancing later blocks benefits amount.
+Remarkably, for all three attributes, all models show performance improvements compared with the original baseline, despite Qwen Image showing less improvement due to its strong baseline.
+Interestingly, CLIP Score shows the same trend as the attributes, indicating that enhancing textual conditions on certain blocks could improve the text-visual alignment.
 To our knowledge, this observation has never been documented in existing literature.
-In return, one could manipulate specific attributes (e.g., amount or color in Fig.~\ref{fig:teaser} and~\ref{fig:editing_qualitative}) by altering textual information at the corresponding blocks.
-Additionally, enhancing textual conditions by $\times2$ can sometimes reduce performance (SD3.5 amount, Fig.~\ref{fig:sub_amount_enhance}).
-This may result from the enhancements exceeding the model’s activation range or targeting incorrect blocks.
-(See Sec.~\ref{sec:exp} for detailed results.)
+We highlight the blocks in the yellow region that all the representative attributes commonly exhibit significant performance improvements, which are the tailoring block ranges for each attribute in the latter sections.
+In return, one could manipulate specific attributes (e.g., ``color'', ``shape'', ``count'' and ``position'' in Fig.~\ref{fig:teaser} and Fig.~\ref{fig:editing_qualitative}) by altering textual information at the selected tailoring blocks.

 Overall, our analysis provides a comprehensive investigation of the block-wise capabilities and their interactions with textual conditions, yielding several interesting insights on how different blocks contribute to the output.
 These findings contribute to a better understanding of MMDiT-based models, offering valuable perspectives that could facilitate further enhancements and optimizations.